ssfrr/HearThereOSCViz/README.md

 This makefile expects the project to be located in `${OF_ROOT}/apps/myApps`, or at least that it is 2 levels below the OpenFrameworks root directory.
 You can also just set the variable `OF_ROOT` to point to your OpenFrameworks directory.
+You can set `OF_ROOT` in a file called `config.make` and it will override the default and is ignored from git tracking.

 Then you should be able to build just by typing `make`. `make run` will run the compiled application, and open a window with some axes on it.